By: RJ Fisher Last Update: November 2023

 2. Bún Chả – Vietnamese Grilled Meatballs

-World famous Vietnamese dish ever since Barack Obama, together with the late Anthony Bourdain, munched on a plate of Bún Chả in a local Hanoi eatery.
+World famous Vietnamese dish ever since Barack Obama, together with the late Anthony Bourdain, munched on a plate of Bún Chả at a local Hanoi eatery.
 He confessed to being a great fan of Vietnamese food and Bún Chả in particular.
 Say what you will about the former president, he sure knows his food.

 The Vietnamese sure like their pork, but then again they can work wonders with it.
-This next popular lunch dish proves me right.
+This next popular Vietnamese dish proves me right.
 Sliced pork belly is marinated in spices with added fish sauce.
 The meat then simmers for hours and hours in coconut water until the meat absorbed all the flavors.
 As a result the meat will become succulent, soft and tender.

 Read more: “Top 39 Best food in South East Asia“.
 Check to see if your favorite dish made the list.